-If you have any questions or comments please leave us note in the comment section below.
+If you have any questions or comments please leave us a note in the comment section below.

-If you are about to raise a litter of puppies we highly suggest Puppy Culture DVD and Workbook to get your started.
+If you are about to raise a litter of puppies we highly suggest Puppy Culture DVD and Workbook to get you started.

 Maybe you’re checking out adorable pics of Golden puppies because you’re preparing for a Golden baby of your own?
 Puppies for Dummies will give you the basics on how to raise and train your new puppy.